15infinty/greatest/README.md

-daniel is the best in mini militia
+Daniel is the best in mini militia